 - 1. Remove the burner as above. - 2.
 Remove the front doors by pulling forward and upward. - 3.
 Remove the top panel of the inner cabinet. - 4.
 Close the isolation valves to the system. - 5.
 Drain the boiler. - 6.
 Disconnect the supply and return lines. - 7.
-Remove the pipe cross containing the temperature-pressure indicator and relief valve along with the tee containing the water flow switch (on the D series units disconnect at the grooved pipe coupling [Victaulic]). - 8.
+Remove the manifold cross containing the temperature-pressure indicator, relief valve, and the water flow switch (on the D series units disconnect at the grooved pipe coupling [Victaulic]). - 8.
 Remove the nuts and bolts from the flanges of the inlet and outlet nozzles at the rear of the outer casing. - 9.
 Remove the exchanger and clean the fins.